 - Research so far shows e-cigarettes are far less harmful than smoking.
 For some people who smoke, e-cigarettes could be an option to help them stop using tobacco.

 - They usually contain nicotine, which is addictive but doesn’t cause cancer.
 They do not contain tobacco, which causes the damage from smoking.

-- But we can’t yet know their long term impact, so we don’t recommend non-smokers start using e-cigarettes.
+- But we can’t yet know their long term impact, so we don’t recommend people who have never smoked start using e-cigarettes.

 Electronic cigarettes (e-cigarettes or vapes) heat a liquid so that it becomes a vapour that people can breathe in, as they would smoke from a tobacco cigarette.

 Do e-cigarettes have side effects?

 Studies show that levels of many harmful chemicals are much lower in people who switch from tobacco to e-cigarettes.
 Exposure may be similar to people who use nicotine replacement therapy (NRT), such as patches or gum, and these have been shown to be safe enough to prescribe.